joolstorrentecalo/gitlab-foss/doc/subscriptions/gitlab_com/index.md

 1. On the left sidebar, select **Search or go to** and find your group.
 1. Select **Settings > Billing**.
 1. In the **Seats currently in use** section, select **See usage**.
-1. In the row for the user you want to remove, on the right side, select **Remove user**.
+1. In the row for the user you want to remove, on the right side, select the ellipsis and **Remove user**.
 1. Re-type the username and select **Remove user**.

-If you add a member to a group by using the [share a group with another group](../../user/project/members/sharing_projects_groups.md#invite-a-group-to-a-group) feature, you can't remove the member by using this method.
+If you add a member to a group by using the [share a group with another group](../../user/group/manage.md#share-a-group-with-another-group) feature, you can't remove the member by using this method.
 Instead, you can either:

 - Remove the member from the shared group.
 You must be a group owner to do this.
 - From the group's membership page, remove access from the entire shared group.